 SecurityMetrics Cost

-If you are looking for the cheapest option, other providers may come at a minimal cost.
+If you are looking for the cheapest option, other providers may come at a lower cost.

 Not to mention that SecurityMetrics offers additional products that can increase your revenue and add value to your merchants, such as: